asterics/FABI-addons/README.md

 # FABI-addons
-This repository contains various external addons which can be connected to a FABI3:
+This repository contains various external addons which can be connected to a FABI3.

-## fabi_addon_joystick

-External analog joystick, using a _JH-D202X-R4_.
-It is possible to use this addon with or without a 0.96" OLED (SSD1306, the same as in the FABI3).

 ## ext_general_adapter